|Monthly Tech-Tip |

 Fine particle size: Bentonite is colloidal (particles are so small the action of water molecules is enough to keep them in suspension).
 It is typically 10 times finer than ball clay.
 It can have a surface area of almost 1000 square meters per gram (50 times that of kaolin, 5000 times that of silica flour).

 Plasticity: Because of their active electrolytic behavior and fine particle size, bentonites exhibit extremely high plasticity (and associated high shrinkage).
 In pottery and porcelain clay bodies additions of only 2% can produce marked improvements in workability and dry strength without much effect on fired color.
 The use of up to 5% is common, especially where high plasticity is needed it a white burning body.
-However the need for higher additions than this may indicate a lack of other clean or adequately clays in the recipe.
-Also, high amounts of bentonite will dramatically slow down the drying rate.
-In certain applications it is practical to use bentonite as the only plasticizer in a mix (in larger percentages).
+High amounts of bentonite will dramatically slow down the drying rate.
+In certain applications it is practical to use bentonite as the only plasticizer in a mix (e.g. 5-7.5% with Redart to make a terra cotta).
 The plasticity-producing effects of bentonite depend on the shapes, sizes, surfaces and electrolytics of the particles it is interacting with, equal additions of bentonite to two different host bodies may have much different effects on the plasticities.
+While bentonites can be called upon to assume the major burden of plasticizing a body, there is a need to assess the practicality of this (the body can become excessively plastic, take too long to dry and be too easily torn).

 Drying performance: Bentonite makes bodies more plastic and dry harder but this comes at a cost, they shrink more during drying and thus potentially crack more.